Mimickal/ReactionRoleBot/README.md

 available, so we can't do anything about it.

 This bot attempts to address these issues.
-It _only_ does role reacts, and is configured by typing to it in a Discord channel.
+It _only_ does role reacts, and is configured using slash commands.
 Every feature of this bot is completely free to use, and always will be.
 It's also open source, so you can modify it to better suit your needs, or just download it and host your own instance.

 Basically, there's no bullshit.

 # Usage
-You can interact with the bot by mentioning it (denoted here as `@bot`).
-The bot will currently only respond to users with the "Administrator" permissions.
+You can interact with the bot using slash commands.

+The bot will always respond to users with the "Administrator" permission.
+Additional roles can be whitelisted to modify the bot config for your guild.

+You write the post people can react to for their roles.
+The bot will not attempt to write its own posts for this (but will add its own emojis).

+## Permissions
 The role automatically created for the bot needs to be ordered above any role you want the bot to be able to assign.
 That role also needs to have access to the channel with your role-react post, and have have following permissions: